MilovdZee/LEDCircleClock/README.md

 ## Libraries
 - NeoPixelBus by Makuna
 - NTPClient
+The libraries can be installed under "Sketch -> Include Library -> Manage Libraries..."

 And additional board manager for the ESP8266: http://arduino.esp8266.com/stable/package_esp8266com_index.json.
 This must be set under "File->Preferences->Additional Boards Manager URLs".